MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-02-tlol-human-level-in-league-of-legends-using-deep-learning.markdown

 results to the original AlphaGo system.

-This marked a significant shift from the previous approach as artificial neural networks were know being used to approximate the next action to take instead of the more traditional approach used by IBM Deep Blue.
+This marked a significant shift from the previous approach as artificial neural networks were now being used to approximate the next action to take instead of the more traditional approach used by IBM Deep Blue.

 #### AlphaStar